Diffeological, Fr\"{o}licher, and Differential Spaces: Abstract

 \section{Abstract}

-Differential calculus on Euclidean spaces has many generalisations.
-In particular, on a set $X$, a diffeological structure is given by maps from open subsets of Euclidean spaces to $X$, a differential structure is given by maps from $X$ to $\RR$, and a Fr\"olicher structure is given by maps from $\RR$ to $X$ as well as maps from $X$ to $\RR$.
+Differential calculus on cartesian spaces has many generalisations.
+In particular, on a set $X$, a diffeological structure is given by maps from open subsets of cartesian spaces to $X$, a differential structure is given by maps from $X$ to $\RR$, and a Fr\"olicher structure is given by maps from $\RR$ to $X$ as well as maps from $X$ to $\RR$.
 We illustrate the relations between these structures through examples.